murailab/Ponroy2020_HMG/ATAC-seq/README.md

 # ATAC-seq Pipeline

 The following series of scripts were used to process the raw reads into the results presented in Ponroy, et. al, 2020.
-Preparation of DNA for ATAC-seq was performed in accordance with (ref).
 The raw sequence reads are available at the SRA database.

 ## QC and Preprocessing